Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian imagemaker,

 crisis, colonial history, and repatriation.

-His experimental short film “E BE SO!” screened at the 33rd New York African Film Festival
+His experimental short film “E BE SO!” screened in the 33rd New York African Film Festival at

 NFFTY (National Film Festival for Talented Youth) 2026.